 What Is The Longest Field Goal Kicked In College Football?

-What is the Longest Field Goal in College?
+What is the Longest Field Goal in College Football Ever?

-The longest field goal made in college football history, which is also the longest field goal made in organized football, is 69 yards long.
-The kick was made by Abilene Christian University’s kicker, Ove Johansson, on October 16th, 1976, during the first half of ACU’s homecoming game against East Texas State University.
-Curiously, the previous record belonged to Texas A&M kicker Tony Franklin, who only a few hours earlier on the same October 16, 1976, made a 65-yard kick against Baylor University.
+The longest field goal made in college football history, which is also the longest field goal made in organized football, was 69 yards long.
+The kick was made by Abilene Christian University’s kicker, Ove Johansson, on October 16, 1976, during the first half of ACU’s homecoming game against East Texas State University.
+Curiously, the previous record belonged to Texas A&M kicker Tony Franklin, who only a few hours earlier, on the same date of October 16, 1976, had made a 65-yard kick against Baylor University.

 Ove Johansson’s Story

-The same season of his record-breaking kick, Ove Johansson seriously injured his knee.
-His lone season at ACU was enough to get him drafted to the NFL.
+In the same season as his record-breaking kick, Ove Johansson seriously injured his knee.
+His lone season at ACU was enough to get him drafted into the NFL.
 However, his knee never fully healed, and Ove Johansson ended up having a short-lived NFL career, far from the player he showed he could be.
-Johansson is still married to the girl he followed to ACU.
+Ove and April Johansson were married in 1976 and remain married to this day, having a daughter and a son.

 What is the longest field goal in college football?